robertozanchi/movie-trailer-website/README.md

   1) Install Google App Engine
   https://cloud.google.com/appengine/docs/python/gettingstartedpython27/introduction

-  2) Uncompress the folder Roberto-movie-trailer-website.zip
+  2) Save the files included in https://github.com/robertozanchi/movie-trailer-website

   3) Load the web application into Google App Engine using File > Add New Application > Browse.
 After selecting the uncompressed version of the